ThreeFistfulsofFigs/Python_Beginners_Projects/README.markdown

 - **Dependencies**: None (standard library)

 ### 13. Markdown to PDF Converter
-- **Purpose**: Converts Markdown files to PDF format using a Tkinter GUI, with progress tracking and customizable styling.
+- **Purpose**: Converts Markdown files to PDF format using a Tk-vs GUI, with progress tracking and customizable styling.
 - **Features**:
   - GUI for selecting Markdown files and output directory.
   - Progress bar and status updates during conversion.